DoomerDGR8/Ulid/README.md

 JsonSerializer.Serialize(Ulid.NewUlid(), options);
 ```

-If application targetframework is `netcoreapp3.0`, converter is builtin, does not require to add `Ulid.SystemTextJson` package, and does not require use custom options.
+If the application targetframework is `netcoreapp3.0`, the converter is builtin, does not require adding `Ulid.SystemTextJson` package, and does not require using custom options.

-**MessagePack-CSharp**
+### MessagePack-CSharp

 NuGet: [Ulid.MessagePack](https://www.nuget.org/packages/Ulid.MessagePack)

-You can use custom Ulid formatter - `Cysharp.Serialization.MessagePack.UlidMessagePackFormatter` and resolver - `Cysharp.Serialization.MessagePack.UlidMessagePackResolver`.
+You can use a custom Ulid formatter - `Cysharp.Serialization.MessagePack.UlidMessagePackFormatter` and resolver - `Cysharp.Serialization.MessagePack.UlidMessagePackResolver`.

 ```csharp
 var resolver = MessagePack.Resolvers.CompositeResolver.Create(